Vyral/brandon-blackwell/_posts/2018-10-09-dont-let-yourself-get-caught-in-the-rental-trap.md

 {% include youtube.html %}

-There are three things you need to understand right now if you are thinking of making the transition between renting and homeownership.
+<p style="text-align: center;"><em>There are three things you need to understand right now if you are thinking of making the transition between renting and homeownership.</em></p>

 Right now, rents are on the rise.
 Don’t let yourself fall into the rental trap.
 Today, I would like to go over three points for you to consider in relation to the rental market.